gnapse/react-treefold/README.md

 );
 ```

-The `renderNode` function receives the data for the node it needs to render, in addition to a set of extra props describing several different aspects of how the node needs to be rendered.
+The `render` function receives the data for the node it needs to render, in addition to a set of extra props describing several different aspects of how the node needs to be rendered.

 ## Treefold props